Recall and Refine: A Simple but Effective Source-free Open-set Domain Adaptation Framework: Methodology

 where $H(p) = - \sum_{k=1}^K p_k\log(p_k)$ represents the entropy, and $\sigma$ is the softmax activation function, and $\lambda$ was set to 1 for all the experiments.
-After optimization, only the points satisfying $H(g^s_{\theta}(\mathbf{z})) > 0.75 \cdot \log(K)$ (see Ablation section for threshold discussion) are considered as $\mathbf{z}_{unk}^{*t}$.
-The selected features $\mathbf{z}^{*t}_{unk}$ are then clustered into $K'$ unknown classes using K-means.
-Each cluster is assigned a pseudo-label corresponding to a new class index, $\hat{y}_{unk}^{*t} \in \{K+1,..., K+K'\}$, representing the specific unknown class assigned to the synthetic features.
-These synthetic features and their associated pseudo-labels ($\mathbf{z}^{*t}_{unk}$, $\hat{y}_{unk}^{*t}$) will be used in the subsequent training of the target classifier.
-This approach is motivated by the observation in the literature~\cite{lampert2009learning} that it is possible to generate meaningful semantics for novel classes using known classes.
+After optimization, we select feature points with high entropy as unknown class candidates.
+Specifically, only points satisfying $H(\sigma(g^s_{\theta}(\mathbf{z}^{*t}))) > 0.75 \cdot \log(K)$ are considered as $\mathbf{z}_{unk}^{*t}$.
+The threshold value 0.75 is analyzed in the Ablation section.
+The selected high-entropy features $\mathbf{z}_{unk}^{*t}$ are then clustered into $K'$ distinct unknown classes using K-means clustering.
+Each resulting cluster is assigned a unique label in the range $y_{unk}^{*t}\in\{K+1,\dots,K+K'\}$, effectively extending the label space beyond the original $K$ known classes.
+This approach is motivated by the observation in the literature~\citep{lampert2009learning} that it is possible to generate meaningful semantics for novel classes using known classes.

 \textbf{Synthetic \textit{Known} Classes Generation:} A similar optimization approach is employed to generate synthetic data points for the \textit{known} classes.
-The optimization is performed iteratively $K$ times, once for each known class $k$ (where $k \in [1, ..., K]$).
+The optimization is performed iteratively $K$ times, once for each known class $k$ (where $k \in \{1, ..., K\}$).
 The objective is to minimize the cross-entropy for each class directly from $\mathbf{z}^t$.
 The optimization problem for generating a sample for class $k$ is defined as:

+where $\mathcal{L}_{CE}$ is the cross-entropy loss that encourages the model to predict class $k$, and $\lambda$ controls the regularization term, set to 1 in all experiments.
+After optimization, we select feature points with low cross-entropy loss as known class candidates.
+Specifically, only points satisfying $\mathcal{L}_{CE}(g^s_{\theta}(\mathbf{z}^{*t}), I_k) < 0.25 \cdot \log(K)$ are considered as $\mathbf{z}_{\text{known}}^{*t}$.
+This threshold ensures the synthetic features have high confidence for their assigned class.
+The specific value 0.25 is analyzed in the Ablation section.